 - Tae Kwon Door: After a couple of thugs try to drown him, Riggs repeatedly slams a car door on the head of one of them.

 - Unbuilt Trope: This was the movie that popularized the Diplomatic Impunity trope in Hollywood action movies as an example of the Rule of Drama for why the heroes can't kill off the bad guy immediately.
-It provides the Big Bad with a few scant seconds of protection before Murtaugh guns him down, since no sensible government is going to protect a politician who is shooting at police officers.
+It provides the Big Bad with a few scant seconds of protection before Murtaugh guns him down, since no sensible government is going to protect a diplomat who is shooting at foreign police officers.

 - Visual Pun: The "rubber" tree that's left on Murtaugh's desk by his co-workers.